Disney World Quietly Ends Magic Kingdom “Let the Magic Begin” Welcome Show.

 Walt Disney World removing the Let the Magic Begin page is not conclusive of the show ending.
 It could be a website glitch.
 Disney could’ve pulled the page on purpose if they’re preparing a refreshed version with a new name, location, etc. We’ve seen that happen before, with the welcome show moving from the Train Station to Cinderella Castle.

 Moreover, I’m not exactly sure to where the welcome show could move at this point that would make more sense than the Cinderella Castle Forecourt Stage.
 It also seems unlikely that Walt Disney World would invest the money in an updated welcome show.
-Given all of that, this seems like either a glitch/unintentional mistake or Disney quietly ending the welcome show.
+Given all of that, this is either a glitch or Disney quietly ending the welcome show.

 One of the reasons we speculated that it might end completely is because the Cinderella Castle repainting project would present an opportunity to eliminate it without fanfare.
 The welcome show has already been missing for several months due to the repainting, so less attention would be drawn to its disappearance than if it were just abruptly ended without a project like this as cover.